 Look at this verse in Strong: Psalm 71:24 My tongue also shall talk of your righteousness all the day long: for they are confounded (H954), for they are brought to shame, that seek my hurt.

 - Notice “…brought to shame…” It’s the same English word at Gen. 2:25, but it is a different Hebrew root/word.
 I point this out so you can see what we’re dealing with here.
 Notice the KJV translations in Strong for this ‘shame’ (2659), they include similar words to 954 like confusion and confounded.
 Hebrew does have synonyms, different words with the same meaning.
 But, in some cases, as we see with aram, the Author is particular in his choice of vocabulary.
 There’s a reason for this.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Adam and Eve were Naked.
+Please use the Social Network links just below to share this information from The Explanation, Adam and Eve were Naked.
 Can You Prove this also Means they had a Clear Mind?